Translation via Annotation: A Computational Study of Translating Classical Chinese into Japanese

-Since \textit{Kundoku} marks are annotated on each Chinese character, we can easily abstract the annotation process as sequence tagging tasks and fit them into NLP paradigms.
-After acquiring all marks, we can run the transducer and construct Japanese translations.
-There are BERT/RoBERTa based language models pretrained on classical Chinese, such as sikubert \citep{li-etal-2022-first}, bert-ancient-chinese \citep{bert-anicent-chinese} and roberta-classical-chinese-base-char \citep{roberta-classical-chinese-char}.
-These models with sequence-to-sequence architecture and character level tokenization are suitable for the sequence labeling tasks.
+Since \textit{Kundoku} marks are assigned to each individual Chinese character, we formulate the annotation process as sequence tagging tasks and integrate them with modern NLP paradigms.
+After acquiring all marks, we employ the transducer and construct Japanese translations.
+There exist BERT/RoBERTa based language models pretrained on classical Chinese, such as sikubert~\citep{li-etal-2022-first}, bert-ancient-chinese~\citep{bert-ancient-chinese} and roberta-classical-chinese-base-char~\citep{roberta-classical-chinese-char}.
+These models with deep encoder architecture and character level tokenization are naturally suitable for the sequence labeling tasks.

-Classical Chinese linguistic knowledge is dispensable for human annotators.
-Thus, exploring the effect of injecting extra Chinese knowledge is an interesting research topic.
+Linguistic knowledge of Classical Chinese is dispensable for human annotators.
+Consequently, exploring the impact of injecting extra Chinese knowledge is an interesting research topic.

-In this section, we finetune several pretrained language models on the dataset constructed above.
-We adopt the multitask learning strategy when annotating different \textit{Kundoku} marks.
-We conduct ablation study to explore the effect of introducing extra knowledge as auxiliary learning tasks.
-We evaluate performance of models with machine translation metrics, sequence matching metrics and the pass rate of the PDA.
+In this section, we fine-tune several pretrained language models on the dataset constructed above.
+We adopt a multi-task learning strategy when annotating distinct types of \textit{Kundoku} marks.
+Furthermore, we conduct an ablation study to quantify the effect of introducing extra linguistic knowledge via auxiliary learning tasks.
+We evaluate performance of models with machine translation metrics, sequence matching metrics and the PDA pass rate.